Three Policies

 In order to receive the education stipulated in the Diploma Policy and the Curriculum Policy, the Graduate School has the following abilities and motivation.
 I'm looking for

-(4) Have basic English proficiency in the fields of health, medical care, and welfare
+- Have basic English skills in the fields of health, medicine, and welfare

 Doctoral Program 3 Policies